Bill of lading

 5. Name and address of the recipient and any registration address

-6. The usual designation of the type of goods and the type of packaging, in the case of dangerous goods their designation provided for by the dangerous goods regulations, otherwise their generally recognized designation
+6. The usual designation of the type of goods and the type of packaging, in the case of dangerous goods their designation provided for in the dangerous goods regulations, otherwise their generally recognized designation

-7. Number, characters and numbers of packages
+7. Number, marks and numbers of packages

 8. The gross weight or otherwise specified quantity of the goods